Philippine Academy of the Spanish Language

-The Philippine Academy of the Spanish Language (Academia Filipina de la Lengua Española, abbreviated AFLE; Akademyang Pilipino ng Wikang Espanyol) is the language regulator for the Spanish language in the Philippines.
-It is one of two Spanish language regulators located in countries where the language does not have an official status nationwide, the other being the North American Academy of the Spanish Language in the United States.
+The Philippine Academy of the Spanish Language (Academia Filipina de la Lengua Española, abbreviated AFLE; Akademyang Pilipino ng Wikang Espanyol) is the language regulator for Philippine Spanish, the variant of the Spanish language spoken in the Philippines.
 A founding member of the Asociación de Academias de la Lengua Española (ASALE), the academy was formerly headquartered in the Casino Español de Manila in Ermita, Manila before moving to its current headquarters in Makati.

 History

 The Philippine Academy of the Spanish Language was established in Manila on July 25, 1924.
 The eleventh Spanish language academy in the world to be founded, its establishment reflected the preeminent position of Spanish as a language in the Philippines at the time despite already-existing cultural influences coming from the United States.

 Despite the diminishing position of Spanish in the Philippines relative to English, the academy continued to exist despite intermittent criticism.
-In 1986, Spanish poet Dámaso Alonso unsuccessfully called for its dissolution, citing Enrique Fernández Lumba, a member who had dismissed the organization as a "relic".
+In 1986, Spanish poet Dámaso Alonso, at the time a member and the former director of the Royal Spanish Academy (RAE), unsuccessfully called for its dissolution, citing the Spanish Filipino writer Enrique Fernández Lumba, a member of the AFLE who had dismissed the organization as a "relic".

 In 2008, El País reported that the Securities and Exchange Commission revoked the academy's corporate registration in 2003 due to its non-filing of annual returns.
+As of February 2025, it is reported as "suspended" by the web-based registration check facility of the regulator Securities and Exchange Commission, having its last known address on-file being within Forbes Park, a real-estate residential development by the Spanish-Filipino Zobel de Ayala family.
 Despite this, the academy nonetheless is recognized as possibly playing a key role again in revitalizing the Spanish language and promoting Spanish culture in the Philippines, a role that it also played in previous years.

-Darío Villanueva, director of the Real Academia Española (RAE), visited the Philippine Academy of the Spanish Language in July 2017 as part of his official visit to the Philippines.
+In July 2017, RAE director Darío Villanueva visited the Philippine Academy of the Spanish Language as part of his official visit to the Philippines.
 During his visit, where he also presided over a meeting of the academy's board of directors, he remarked that the academy served as "the perennial lighthouse of the Spanish language" in the country.